Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-\paragraph{Tape Structure.} The tape consists of the following regions: \begin{enumerate} \item a \emph{target sum region}, initially holding $T$ and used as a subtractive workspace in which selected elements $a_i$ are successively subtracted according to the given candidate certificate.
+\paragraph{Tape Structure.} The tape consists of the following regions: \begin{enumerate} \item a \emph{target sum region}, initially holding $T$ and used as a subtractive workspace in which selected elements $a_i$ are successively subtracted according to the given certificate after the entire matching process.

-\item the \emph{input set region}, containing the decimal encodings of $a_1,\dots,a_n$ separated by delimiters, including a leading delimiter ``\_'' that ensures unambiguous alignment for MSD-based matching, and bounded by the marker ``@'' on the left and ``\#'' on the right.
+\item the \emph{input set region}, containing the decimal encodings of $a_1,\dots,a_n$ separated by delimiters and bounded by the marker `@' on the left and `\#' on the right.

-\item a \emph{certificate region}, in which the machine records the certificate symbols encoding a candidate solution, specifying which elements $a_i$ are selected in the subset; the certificate is interpreted only up to the first terminating delimiter ``;'', and any symbols appearing to the right of this delimiter are ignored by the machine;
+\item a \emph{certificate region}, in which the machine records the certificate symbols encoding a candidate solution, specifying which elements $a_i$ are selected in the subset; the unselected elements are represented by the same length of x's.

-\item and a right-unbounded blank region; the tape is also left-unbounded, consisting entirely of blank symbols. \end{enumerate}
+\item a right-unbounded blank region; the tape is also left-unbounded, consisting entirely of blank symbols. \end{enumerate}

-The certificate region is intentionally designed to store a general certificate string over a finite alphabet, rather than a Boolean vector.
+The certificate region is intentionally designed to store a general symbols over a finite alphabet, rather than a Boolean vector.
 While certificates for SAT naturally consist of truth values, the Subset-Sum construction demonstrates that the NP verifier simulation framework and the associated Turing machines operate uniformly over arbitrary symbolic certificates, such as sequences of integers or digit encodings.

 [1]{\text{`$#1$'}}